OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Experiments

+We quantify diversity using kernel density, computed as the mean pairwise similarity under a Gaussian kernel, following \citet{lee2024concept}.
+As shown in Tab.~\ref{tab:diversity}, \ours selects the most diverse set among all methods.
+We attribute this to the probabilistic sampling in \oursone, which promotes diversity, and the redundancy reduction in \ourstwo.

-\textbf{Comparison of Fast Adaptation Performance.} We compare the fast adaptation performance across various unseen downstream tasks after CVIT, with CVIT serving as the upstream continual pre-training.
-This comparison evaluates the generalizability of models trained with samples selected by each online sample selection method.
-We consider COMICS~\citep{iyyer2017amazing}, VISION~\citep{bai2023vision}, DreamSim~\citep{fu2023dreamsim}, and Magicbrush~\citep{Zhang2023magicbrush} as downstream tasks.
-We use \oursbenchmark and COAST as upstream tasks, and summarize the results in Fig.~\ref{fig:fewshot}.
-As shown in the figure, the model trained on the subset selected by \ours consistently outperforms all baselines, demonstrating superior generalizability.
-Note that the performance at iteration 0 (\ie, zero-shot performance) can vary depending on the similarity between the downstream tasks and the subset of data selected by each baseline, resulting in inconsistent ordering between baselines.
-However, as training on downstream tasks progresses, we observe that \ours consistently achieves faster adaptation compared to baselines, demonstrating the superior generalizability of models trained on subsets selected by \ours.
+\textbf{Comparison of Fast Adaptation Performance.} We evaluate fast adaptation on unseen downstream tasks following CIT, where CIT serves as upstream continual pre-training.
+This setup assesses the generalizability of models trained on subsets selected by different online sample selection methods.
+Downstream tasks include COMICS~\citep{iyyer2017amazing}, VISION~\citep{bai2023vision}, DreamSim~\citep{fu2023dreamsim}, and MagicBrush~\citep{Zhang2023magicbrush}, while \oursbenchmark serve as upstream datasets.
+Results in Fig.~\ref{fig:fewshot} show that subsets selected by \ours yield consistently superior performance across all downstream tasks, demonstrating superior generalizability.
+Note that zero-shot performance (\ie, iteration 0) can vary depending on the similarity between the downstream tasks and the subset of data selected by each baseline, resulting in inconsistent ordering between baselines.
+However, as fine-tuning on downstream tasks progresses, \ours exhibits consistently faster adaptation, demonstrating the superior generalizability of models trained on subsets selected by \ours.
+See Sec.~\ref{sec:appx:appen_few-shot} for additional fast adaptation results across benchmarks.